 Any business that manages orders can benefit from integrating eCommerce applications because of the data collection associated.
 Essential data collected are mostly related to orders, inventories, and shipping.
 When this data is available across other systems, a higher level of efficiency is attained.
 It eliminates the need for manual input.

 Benefiting From ERP System

 Enterprise Resource Planning systems are created for seamlessly merging basic processes.
-Recently ERP software `encompasses HR, inventory monitoring, marketing, order automation, customer service as well.
-This has increased communication among correlated departments.
+Recently ERP software encompasses HR, inventory monitoring, marketing, order automation, customer service as well.
+It has increased communication among correlated departments.
 An integrated ERP system provides role-based access to information with linked ERP modules.